stashed/docs/docs/concepts/crds/backupbatch.md

 - **target.volumeMounts :** `target.volumeMounts` are the list of volumes and their `mountPath`s that contain the target file paths.
 Stash will mount these volumes inside a sidecar container or a backup job.

 - **target.exclude :** Specifies a list of pattern for the files that should be ignored during backup.
+Stash will not backup the files that matches these patterns.

 - **target.snapshotClassName :** `target.snapshotClassName` indicates the [VolumeSnapshotClass](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/) to use for volume snasphotting.
 Use this field only if `driver` is set to `VolumeSnapshotter`.